jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 I've written a script that has been working great for me for initializing and bringing online MongoDB on top of CentOS Linux to save time.
 The script:

 - Partitions, formats and configures any attached data disks
+- Providing or entering a name for the replica set
+- Providing Windows Azure storage account name and key credentials
 - Installs helper utilities and software (Node.js, a Windows Azure storage service script)
 - Adds 10gen's official MongoDB rpm repos to the system
 - Installs any `yum` updates to the OS